 • Globally, up to 38% of murders of women are done by their male intimate partners.

-The Observatory’s data will focus on women’s maternal health related to sexual prevention, contraceptive access index, index of societal change and tolerance at IMG, infant mortality, Endometriosis and patient autonomy.
+The Observatory’s data will focus on women’s maternal health related to sexual prevention, contraceptive access index, index of societal change and tolerance at MTP (Medical termination of pregnancy), infant mortality, Endometriosis and patient autonomy.
 The data will address gender equality in access to health, rates of violence against women, and women’s suicide rates compared to men.
 Finally, the Observatory of Women’s Health in Morocco will provide data on the progress made in the reduction of excision and early marriages in Morocco.